PeterMosmans/deserialization-lab/README.md

 This will download the repository containing all required files, install the necessary tools, and start both servers.

-:blue_book: **Note**: Please note that several tools, modules and configuration settings will be installed "system-wide".
+:blue_book: **Note**: Several tools, modules and configuration settings will be installed "system-wide".
 The setup script is meant to be performed on a "lab environment".

-Note that the terminal remains open: This is by design.
+Be advised that the terminal remains open: This is by design.
 Server log messages from `nest` are shown, which can help you in executing the infiltration part of the attack.

 :blue_book: **Note**: If you want to see what's going on with `tmo`, you can view its logs using the command `docker logs tmo`.
 However, usually you're